 Q: Can I attend the program more than once?

 A: The application is now on Google Classroom and is completely self-paced.
 In Google Classroom, you login with your school email address or any Google related email address and use the classroom code to connect to Rogers Explorers.
 The code is available here on December 1, 2021.

 Q: Can I save my application and work on it over a long period of time?

 A: Yes.
 The application is now self-paced.
 The Google Classroom platform allows you to connect the application to your Google account.
-You have until February 28th at 11:59 p.m. to complete six assignments on the application.
+Each section can be done one at a time.
+However, the sections on Extracurricular Activities and Community Service have to be filled out all at once.
+You have until February 28th at 11:59 p.m. to complete 7 assignments on the application.